Mulled cider recipes abound. Part of the pleasure lies in concocting your own warming combination and ratio of cider, spirit and spices.

 Dissolve the honey in the apple juice.
 Pour the cider and apple juice into a large pan and add the spices.
 Gently heat it until it nearly but not actually boiling.
 Lower the heat so that it simmers very gently for 10 minutes.
 Take it off the heat and add the cider brandy, stir it and add your garnishes.
 Then serve it.
 (Or put the cider brandy into warm mugs and add the mulled cider).
 If you prefer to use a slow cooker, put all the ingredients in together, set it to high, and cook for 90 minutes before stirring, straining and serving.

+You might also like to find out more about honey and beekeeping from the British Beekeepers Association.
 (This link will take you out of Cider.Space.
 Use your back button to return).